 |Talent retention||Top performing employee turnover rate|

-In FY2022, in tandem with the Group’s commitment to address climate change issue aggressively, carbon emission reduction will be incorporated as a Group KPI and will also be associated with executive compensation.
+From FY2022, in tandem with the Group’s commitment to address climate change issue aggressively, carbon emission reduction incorporated as a Group KPI and will also be associated with executive compensation.

 TAX PRINCIPLES & STRATEGY